 Category: Articles

-A Brief Biography of John Wycliffe
+A Biography of John Wycliffe

 By Tim Lambert John Wycliffe was a famous preacher of the Middle Ages.
 He was born in the North of England but we do not know the exact year (it was around 1328).
 John Wycliffe was educated at Oxford University and he soon became famous there for his learning and his skill in debate.
-In… Continue reading A Brief Biography of John Wycliffe
+In… Continue reading A Biography of John Wycliffe

 A Short History of Oxford University